chrismwsas/sdet-java-template-example/README.md

 ## Pushing code

-You should push your code change to remote repsitory as you make changes throughout the duration of the test.
+You should push your code change to the remote GitHub remote repository as you make changes throughout the duration of the test.